Validators are nodes that vote in “consensus”: approving and maintaining a record of transactions.

 At the beginning of each epoch, the Radix Protocol will automatically select the 100 validator nodes with the most delegated stake to become the validator set.
 This stake is the sum of both self-stake and delegated stake.
 The validator set then participates in consensus until the end of that epoch, and the cycle repeats.

-Radix will therefore be fully decentralized and permissionless from the start.
+Radix is therefore fully decentralized and permissionless.

 Further reading: